Year Joined MKLM: 2017

 Country: South Sudan

-Rural Area: Kuron Peace Village, Eastern Equatoria
+Rural Areas of Eastern Equatoria

 Gabe is a parishioner at St. Bartholomew Church in Stevens Point, Wisconsin, in the Diocese of La Crosse.
 He has a master in public health from the University of Boston and a bachelor of science from the University of Dayton in health, education and school health administration.
 Gabe obtained his certification as a nursing assistant from Mid-State Technical College (Wisconsin).
-He enjoys learning languages, having studied six besides English, including Amharic (the language in Ethiopia), Spanish, and Mandarin Chinese.
+He enjoys learning languages, having studied six besides English, including Amharic (the language in Ethiopia), Spanish and Mandarin Chinese.

 Gabe has lived and worked overseas in several different relief, development and mission organizations for almost 30 combined years in 11 countries, many in Africa.
-While with the Peace Corps in Kenya in the 1980s, he worked on water projects.
+While with the Peace Corps in Kenya in the 1980s, he worked as a water technician.
 He was the medical director of two refugee camp hospitals with American Refugee Committee and for four years served in Ethiopia with Food for the Hungry International.
 He also did some development consulting in Kenya, Uganda, Somalia, South Africa and Peru.
 Gabe was the Central American Coordinator of the Volunteer Missionary Movement in El Salvador for almost four years.
 After that, he worked for the Association for International Teaching, Educational and Curriculum Exchange (AITECE Ltd) in China as an English professor in three different institutions.
 In 1998 Gabe was offered a dual post in Rome, Italy, with the international men (USG) and women religious (UISG) office for Justice, Peace, Integrity of Creation (JPIC) and the Solidarity with South Sudan secretariat.
 Gabe also served in South Africa with the Southern Africa Catholic Bishops Conference for a short time.

 After his return to the U.S. in 2010, he served for seven years as the coordinator of religious education at St. Stephen Parish in Stevens Point, Wisconsin.
 In the summer of 2016, he volunteered as professor in South Sudan at the Solidarity Teacher Training College in Yambio.
 The following year he returned to serve there with Maryknoll Lay Missioners for 18 months before being transferred to Juba in August 2019 to serve as Project Officer for Solidarity.
 Since October 2020 he has been working in the remote project of Holy Trinity Peace Village Kuron, Eastern Equatoria of South Sudan.